alex05sim/Virginia-Energy/README.md

 Provides a concise comparison of 2010 sales, 2024 sales, growth percentage, 2024 average price, and 2024 customers for major Virginia sectors.

+## To Run
+You will need to obtain an EIA API key for free and place the Key in the EIA Api field

 ## Repository Structure

 ```text